Jean Monnet EU Migration Law and Governance Lecture Series

 • The lecture series is convened by Dr. Lilian Tsourdi as part of the Jean Monnet Chair on EU Migration Law and Governance she holds at the Faculty of Law.
 The series is organised in cooperation with the research centers and groups MCEL, MACIMIDE and Glaw-NET

 We cordially invite you to the upcoming lecture of the Jean Monnet EU Migration Law and Governance Lecture Series.
-On 20 January our speakers are:
+This is a joint seminar with MCEL as part of the MCEL seminar series.
+On 8 April our speaker is:

-This session will be chaired and moderated by Dr. Marijn van der Sluis (Law Faculty, Maastricht University).
-Drinks will be served after the lecture.
+This session will be chaired and moderated by Prof. Pauline Melin, Assistant Professor at the Law Faculty of Maastricht University (Law Faculty, Maastricht University).

 The series will take place physically and online.
-The Zoom link for the online sessions will be distributed later.
+The Zoom link for the online sessions will be distributed after registration.

 Also read